-Located below the Dining Hall, the Center for Innovation & Design (CID) will be a cutting-edge facility that will inspire and support “Design Thinking”.
-Connected to the $12.6 million Math & Science Facility, the $2 million CID will provide over 8,000 square feet of flexible and innovative space where students will explore, experiment, collaborate, invent, design, build and problem solve as they deeply engage in multi-disciplinary projects.
-The center will feature:
+Located below the Dining Hall, the Center for Innovation & Design (CID) is a cutting-edge facility that inspires and supports “Design Thinking”.
+Connected to the $12.6 million Math & Science Facility, the $2 million CID provides over 8,000 square feet of flexible and innovative space where students explore, experiment, collaborate, invent, design, build and problem solve as they deeply engage in multi-disciplinary projects.
+The center features:

 - State-of-the-Art Computer Science Studio